 2.3.1.
-Hotel franchisors

-• Hotel Franchisor - Manages the brand and sells the right to use the brand name
+Hotel franchisors: manages the brand and sells the right to use the brand name

 2.3.2.
-Hotel franchisees

-Hotel Franchisee- party that buys the right to use a brand name for a fixed period of time at an agreed upon price
+Hotel franchisees: party that buys the right to use a brand name for a fixed period of time at an agreed upon price

 2.3.3.
-Franchise Agreements

-• Franchise Agreement - a legal contract that describes the duties and responsibilities of each party in the franchise relationship
+Franchise Agreements: a legal contract that describes the duties and responsibilities of each party in the franchise relationship